-I am Valarie Budayr, a children’s book author & publisher, reading & play advocate and reading activist who is committed to diversity in children’s books.
+I’m Valarie Budayr, a children’s book author & publisher, reading & play advocate, and reading activist who is committed to diversity in children’s books.

-My life and household has been diverse and multicultural for as long as I can remember.
+My life and household have been diverse and multicultural for as long as I can remember.
 As the daughter of parents who emigrated from Sweden, I have been immersed in Nordic culture since childhood.
-As a child I attended German/English schools and as an adult I continued learning even more languages for a grand total of six (English, Swedish, French, Arabic, German, Japanese, plus working knowledge in a few others.)
+As a child, I attended German/English schools, and as an adult, I continued learning even more languages for a grand total of six (English, Swedish, French, Arabic, German, Japanese, plus working knowledge in a few others.)

 I am also a wife to a Lebanese/Muslim man and am raising Lebanese-American children post 9/11.
-I may look like an All-American girl, but my multicultural roots run deep and I have been committed to raising my children as global citizens since the day they were born.
-As a family we speak Arabic, French, and English in our home and travel often to give our children exposure to people and various cultures on the globe.
+I may look like an All-American girl, but my multicultural roots run deep.
+I have been committed to raising my children as global citizens since the day they were born.
+As a family, we speak Arabic, French, and English in our home, and travel often to give our children exposure to people and various cultures on the globe.

-I am passionate about making kid’s books come alive on my website Jump into a Book, where we creating moments for adults and children to share together while bringing the books they’re reading to life.
-I am the author of The Fox Diaries: The Year the Foxes Came to our Garden, The Ultimate Guide To Charlie and The Chocolate Factory, and most recently A Year in The Secret Garden.
-You can connect with me at AudreyPress.com and JumpIntoaBook.com.
+I am the author of The Fox Diaries: The Year the Foxes Came to our Garden, The Ultimate Guide To Charlie and The Chocolate Factory, A Year in The Secret Garden and my own book with multicultural characters; Dragons are Real!

 I’m Mia Wenjen and I blog at PragmaticMom.
 I love children’s books.
-Blogging on KidLit for the past five years made me realize that there simply isn’t enough representation of kids of color in children’s literature.
-And, of the books that do exist, they don’t get the exposure they need and deserve.
+Blogging on children’s books for the past seven years made me realize that there simply isn’t enough representation of kids of color in children’s literature.
+And, for the diversity books that do exist, they don’t get the exposure they need and deserve.

-I made it my mission two years ago to dedicate my blogging efforts to promote children’s authors of color, and, in proclaiming my personal goal, found may other people who agree.
+I made it my mission five years ago to dedicate my blogging efforts to promote children’s authors of color, and, in proclaiming my personal goal, found many other people who agree.
 Valarie Budayr from Jump Into a Book was one of those people.
 She proposed creating a day to celebrate multicultural books for kids one day over Skype and thus Multicultural Children’s Book Day was born.